pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_debug_dump.md

 ## pachctl debug dump

-Return a dump of running goroutines.
+Collect a standard set of debugging information.

 ### Synopsis

-Return a dump of running goroutines.
+Collect a standard set of debugging information.

 ```
-pachctl debug dump [flags]
+pachctl debug dump <file> [flags]
 ```

 ### Options

 ```
   -h, --help              help for dump
+      --pachd             Only collect the dump from pachd.
+  -p, --pipeline string   Only collect the dump from the worker pods for the given pipeline.
+  -w, --worker string     Only collect the dump from the given worker pod.
 ```

 ### Options inherited from parent commands